kubernetes-sigs/azurefile-csi-driver/README.md

 ### About
 This driver allows Kubernetes to access [Azure File](https://docs.microsoft.com/en-us/azure/storage/files/storage-files-introduction) volume using smb and nfs protocols, csi plugin name: `file.csi.azure.com`.
-> Note: this driver only supports mounting SMB file shares using key-based authentication.
+> Please note that this driver only allows for mounting SMB file shares using key-based authentication.
+On the other hand, NFS file shares do not require key-based authentication.

 Disclaimer: Deploying this driver manually is not an officially supported Microsoft product.
-For a fully managed and supported experience on Kubernetes, use [AKS with the managed Azure file csi driver](https://learn.microsoft.com/azure/aks/azure-files-csi).
+For a fully managed and supported experience on Kubernetes, use [AKS with the managed Azure File CSI driver](https://learn.microsoft.com/azure/aks/azure-files-csi).

 ### Project status: GA